 Join the Fool's Socially Responsible Investing discussion board to weigh in with your views on the topic, and keep reading the Fool to stay on top of events.

 Fool contributor S.J.
-Caplan is often social, if not always responsible, but she did complete the World Bank Institute's course on corporate social responsibility.
-She does not own shares of any company mentioned in this article.
+Caplan is often social, if not always responsible.
+She completed the World Bank Institute's course on corporate social responsibility and does not own shares of any company mentioned in this article.
 The Motley Fool's disclosure policy is socially responsible.